groove-max/ble_and_i2s_demo/README.md

 - 0x02 - Start to play the second melody
 - 0x03 - Stop playing

-2. Accelerometer (read only), 6 bytes
+2. Accelerometer (read only), 6 bytes.

 Contains the last accelerometer's values, written in unsigned Big Endian format, 2 bytes for each value (x,y,z).

 Hardware requirements